-- a) Instead of earlier designation of fly ash as Grade I and Grade II, this Part will cover pulverized fuel ash for use as pozzolana in cement, cement mortar and concrete. - b) Four forms of pulverized fuel ash, namely, fly ash, bottom ash, pond ash and mound ash have been defined. - c) A new clause on beneficiation, segregation and processing of pulverized fuel ash has been added. - d) The chemical requirements has now been prescribed on the basis of siliceous and calcareous pulverized fuel ash. - e) Requirements for reactive silica (as an optional test) and total chlorides have been added. - f) Limit for moisture content for fly ash in dry condition has been added. - g) Additional requirement of particle retained on 45 micron IS Sieve (wet sieving) has been added under physical requirements as an optional test. - h) Requirement for drying shrinkage has been deleted. - j) A clause on uniformity requirement has also been added.
+- a) Instead of earlier designation of fly ash as Grade I and Grade II, this part will cover pulverized fuel ash for use as admixture in cement mortar and concrete. - b) Four forms of pulverized fuel ash, namely fly ash, bottom ash, pond ash and mound ash have been defined. - c) A new clause on beneficiation, segregation and processing of pulverized fuel ash has been added. - d) The chemical requirements has now been prescribed on the basis of siliceous and calcareous pulverized fuel ash. - e) Requirements for total chlorides has been added. - f) Additional requirement of particle retained on 45 micron IS Sieve (wet sieving) has been added under physical requirements as in optional test. - g) Requirement for drying shrinkage has been deleted. - h) Requirement for lime reactivity and compressive strength have been deleted. - j) A clause on uniformity requirement has also been added.

-Considerable assistance has been rendered by Fly Ash Mission, Department of Science & Technology, Government of India in preparation of this standard.
+Considerable assistance has been rendered by Fly Ash Mission, Department of Science and Technology, Government of India in preparation of this standard.

-The composition of the Committee responsible for the formulation of this standard is given in Annex C.
+The composition of the Committee responsible for the formulation of this standard is given in Annex B.

-For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 1960 'Rules for rounding off numerical values (revised)'.
+For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2:1960 'Rules for rounding off numerical values (revised)'.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.